Liquid biopsy-based rare tumor cell analysis

 Blood-borne metastasis accounts for the bulk of morbidity and mortality of cancer patients.
-Rare circulating tumor cells (CTCs) hold the key to understanding the process of human cancer metastasis.
-We have developed robust on-chip image cytometry technology for high-throughput screening of rare disseminated tumor cells in blood or other body fluids.
-We are investigating the molecular signatures, functional activities, and metastatic potentials of these rare CTCs with the aim of understanding their diagnostic and prognostic values in the clinic.
+Rare disseminated tumor cells (DTCs) in blood or other body fluids hold the key to understanding the process of human cancer metastasis.
+We are developing high-throughput technologies for full-spectrum DTC identification from patients with a variety of cancer types through exploiting common features of all cancer cells, including aberrant metabolic functions or genomic alterations.
+We are investigating the molecular signatures, functional activities, and metastatic potentials of these rare DTCs with the aim of understanding their diagnostic and prognostic values in the clinic.